trapridge/node-flow-base/README.md

 # node-flow-base

-Setup for modern JS development with Flow for node.js.
+Development environment setup for Node.js development with Flow.

 What's included in the setup:

- * Flow
- * ESLint with recommended rules
+ * Flow with global and dependency typedefs configured
- * Prettier with recommended rules (through ESLint and with some opinionated overrides)
+ * ESLint with recommended rules and Prettier and Flow plugins
+ * Pre-commit and pre-push Git hooks
  * Babel with _env_ and _flow_ presets
  * Testing stack with mocha, Sinon, Chai, sinon-chai and nyc for coverage

+Everything should be OS agnostic.

 ## Usage

 #### Setup

+`npm install`

-To install deps and set up Flow, run:
+To set up Flow, run:

-`npm run setup`
+`npm run setup:flow`

 ### Running